Link to your associated website from videos

-To link to your website from your videos, first add your site as an "associated website" in your YouTube account.
+To link to your website from your videos, first add your site as an "associated website" in your Google account.
 If your website is already associated, you can skip to step 3.

 - Go to Advanced Channel Settings by clicking your account icon > Creator Studio > Channel > Advanced.

-- In the "Associated website" section, enter the URL.
+- In the "Associated website" section, enter your website's URL.
 It will show as "pending," unless you've verified the site before.

 - Under the URL box, click Verify if you own the website or Request approval to have the website's owner approve it.